Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/_posts/2017-11-08-varying-vagrant-vagrants-2-1-0.md

 * `wp option update home http://src.wordpress-develop.test`
 * `wp option update siteurl http://src.wordpress-develop.test`

-On new provisions from scratch, this will all be setup automatically.
-On your own custom sites, you'll need to adjust configs accordingly.
+On new provisions of VVV, this will all be setup automatically.
+On your own custom sites, you'll need to adjust accordingly.
 Embrace the `.test` domain!

-Thanks to Gary for [warning us](https://github.com/Varying-Vagrant-Vagrants/VVV/issues/583) about this 2.5 years ago. :)
+Thanks to [Gary](https://github.com/pento) for [warning us](https://github.com/Varying-Vagrant-Vagrants/VVV/issues/583) about this 2.5 years ago. :)

 ## Better and better documentation

 Many updates to VVV's documentation on [varyingvagrantvagrants.org](https://varyingvagrantvagrants.org/) were made between the release of 2.0.0 and now.

-As of 2.1.0, the process to contributing to documentation has changed to use the [varyingvagrantvagrants.org](https://github.com/Varying-Vagrant-Vagrants/varyingvagrantvagrants.org) repository.
+The process to contributing to documentation has changed to use the [varyingvagrantvagrants.org](https://github.com/Varying-Vagrant-Vagrants/varyingvagrantvagrants.org) repository.
 This clears the workflow for shipping documentation changes to proceed separately from shipping VVV releases.

 There has also been a **great** improvement in the quality and presentation of the documentation.
 Things look great, are navigable, and you can search!